 Please use the BOTH checklists.

 Checklist A allows you to quickly see what documents are needed to obtain Spanish citizenship for adults and children.
 It specifies which documents need to be translated by an officially recognized translator and which ones need an apostille.
+Please note that currently ALL applicants are encouraged to receive two certificates of Sephardic heritage, one from us and one from the Jewish Federation of Spain (FCJE) or another approved Sephardic synagogue or organization.

 Checklist B is a much more detailed document that fully describes the documents needed for an adult US citizen who wishes to obtain Spanish citizenship.
 It includes instructions on how that documentation should be obtained and presented.